View Amazon EKS security group requirements for clusters - Amazon EKS

 • Any protocol and ports that you expect your nodes to use for inter-node communication.

 • Outbound internet access so that nodes can access the Amazon EKS APIs for cluster introspection and node registration at launch time.
-If your nodes don't have internet access, review Private cluster requirements for additional considerations.
+If your nodes don’t have internet access, review Deploy private clusters with limited internet access for additional considerations.

 • Node access to Amazon S3.